viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

 If you are a .NET developer, then [SpecFlow](https://specflow.org/) is probably one of the best choices.
 SpecFlow is the #1 .NET open-source framework for Behavior Driven Development, Acceptance Test Driven Development, and Specification by Example.

 To run the SpecFlow scenarios, you need an engine.
+Selenium goes hand in hand with SpecFlow and allows you to run the SpecFlow scenarios.

 ## Conclusion